thollfelder/mpi_channel/Readme.md

 # MPI Channel #

-This channel implementation originated from my bachelor thesis "Design und Implementierung von Channels im verteilten Adressraum" at the University of Bayreuth, and is intended to be used on clusters with distributed addresss space using MPI as a communication library.
+This channel implementation originated from my bachelor thesis "Design und Implementierung von Channels im verteilten Adressraum" (eng.
+Design and Implementation of Channels for distributed address space) at the University of Bayreuth, and is intended to be used on computer systems with distributed address space using MPI as a communication library.

 # Implementation #